noobhacker/TechnicalAssessment/README.md

 as long as decoupling techniques are introduce to make code more testable, it is not having too much abstraction layers.

+Presentation = swaggers, routings, maybe authentications.
 Core = isolated from infrastructure like rest server and database.
+Infrastructure = Data access.
+Repository are created based on mocks needed (more test driven).

 NotModified when cant find email/feature, if connection issues goes to internal server error, if value is same then update anyway

+Based on my experience on how codebase expands and designed to expand with ease for the next 3-6 months.